jon-strabala/cb-buckets-to-collections/README.md

 Note a large cluster should be able to hit 1.1M ops/sec. refer to http://showfast.sc.couchbase.com/#/timeline/Linux/eventing/scaling/Function

+If you want to do larger tests then the basic example below the utility *big_data_test_load.sh* (which calls *big_data_test_gen.pl*) can be used to generate very large test sets and load the documents into a Couchbase bucket.

 ## Example

 Ii is assumed that you have a basic understanding of Couchbase Eventing and have the following environment: